JanssenProject/jans/README.md

 #### Prereqs

 - Import the SSL certificate of your Jans server to the `cacerts` keystore of your local Java installation.
-An utility called [KeyStore Explorer](https://keystore-explorer.org/) makes this task super easy.
-By default Janssen uses a self-signed certificate that can be found at `/opt/jans/etc/certs/httpd.crt`.
+A utility called [KeyStore Explorer](https://keystore-explorer.org/) makes this task super easy.
+By default Janssen uses a self-signed certificate that can be found at `/etc/certs/httpd.crt`.

 - Maven build tool installed